Spring Garden Revival

 Professional Mulch Selection & Soil Health Benefits for Braintree's Glacial Till & Rocky New England Terrain

 Braintree’s soils, as identified by the USDA Web Soil Survey, include glacial till (poor drainage, high clay), sandy outwash (excellent drainage, low nutrients), rocky shallow soils (limited depth), and marine clay (coastal, high water table).
-The region’s naturally acidic pH (5.5-6.5) influences mulch selection and plant health.
-Mulching provides moisture retention (reducing evaporation by 25-50%), moderates soil temperature (10-15°F cooler in summer, 5-10°F warmer in winter), suppresses weeds (2-4 inch depth), and adds organic matter to improve soil structure.
-Organic mulches such as shredded hardwood, aged wood chips, compost blends, and pine bark (ideal for acid-loving plants) are recommended.
-Inorganic options include limestone gravel and decorative stone.
-Specialty mulches are available for playgrounds and erosion control.
-To prevent the spread of invasive species, always source mulch from reputable suppliers and coordinate with the MA Division of Fisheries & Wildlife.
+The region’s naturally acidic pH (5.5-6.5) influences mulch selection and soil management.
+Mulching offers significant benefits: it retains soil moisture (reducing evaporation by 25-50%), moderates soil temperature (10-15°F cooler in summer, 5-10°F warmer in winter), suppresses weeds (2-4 inch depth prevents annual weed germination), and adds organic matter to improve structure.
+Recommended materials include shredded hardwood, aged wood chips, compost blends, pine bark (ideal for acid-loving plants), and, for specialty uses, playground-certified mulches or decorative stone.
+Always avoid mulch from invasive species and source from reputable suppliers, coordinating with the MA Division of Fisheries & Wildlife for best practices.

 Braintree Stormwater Management & MS4 Compliance Through Strategic Mulching

-Strategic mulching supports Braintree’s compliance with MS4 stormwater permits under the Clean Water Act and MassDEP Stormwater Standards.
+Strategic mulching is a key component of Braintree’s compliance with MS4 stormwater permits under the Clean Water Act and MassDEP Stormwater Standards.
 Mulch stabilizes exposed soils, reduces runoff velocities by 30-50%, and filters stormwater, lowering pollutant loads and protecting local waterways.
-Enhanced infiltration and organic matter help reduce phosphorus and nitrogen runoff.
+Organic mulches enhance infiltration and moderate the temperature of stormwater discharge, while also reducing phosphorus and nitrogen runoff.
 Erosion control applications include slope stabilization, drainage channel protection, and temporary measures during construction.
 Best management practices require immediate cleanup of mulch from impervious surfaces, proper installation on slopes, and coordination with municipal street sweeping.
-For further guidance, coordinate with the municipal MS4 program and EPA NPDES.
-Braintree Engineering Division
+For technical guidance, contact:

 85 Quincy Avenue, Braintree, MA 02184